boricua007/BIMS_InventoryManagementSystem/README.md

 # Inventory-Management-System
 C# Console Application - Inventory Management System

-ABOUT
+## ABOUT

 This is a C# console application for managing product inventory, created for Microsoft's Foundations of Coding Full-Stack course as part of the Microsoft Full-Stack Developer Professional Certificate program.

+## Project Overview
-The project demonstrates key coding concepts including variables, data types, control structures, loops, and methods.
+This project demonstrates foundational software engineering principles through a practical inventory management system.
+It showcases key programming concepts such as variables, data types, control structures, loops, and methods in a real-world context.

-FEATURES
+## FEATURES
 •	View all products in inventory

 •	Add new products